Diablo IV: How to Build Paladin Zealous Shredder – Leveling to Endgame

 1. Take Zeal first and invest in it early.

-2. Unlock the Zealot’s Oath branch or equivalent Zeal mobility modifier as soon as your path allows.
+2. Unlock the Zealot Oath branch as soon as your path allows so Zeal gains mobility and extra hit value.

-3. Add Fanaticism next so your attack cadence and crit rhythm improve.
+3. Add the Fanaticism Aura next so your attack cadence and crit rhythm improve.

-4. Bring in Defiance once elite packs start hitting hard enough to punish face-tanking.
+4. Bring in the Defiance Aura once elite packs start hitting hard enough to punish face-tanking.

 5. Take Condemn when density becomes more important than single-target dueling.

-6. Add Arbiter form and your preferred burst tool for elite packs and bosses.
+6. Add Arbiter Form for elite packs and bosses.

 This order works because Zeal must feel smooth before anything else matters.
-If you spread points too early into defensive or utility branches, you slow down the one skill your whole build depends on.
+If you spread points too early into defensive branches, you slow down the one skill your whole build depends on.
 Fanaticism comes before heavier defense because the build gets safer when it kills faster and moves farther through packs.
-Defiance is still important, but it is the stabilizer, not the identity.
+The Defiance Aura is still important, but it is the stabilizer, not the identity.

 When the build actually comes online

-Zealous Shredder starts to feel correct when three things happen together: your Zeal movement becomes reliable, your Fervor stacks stop falling off in every messy fight, and your crit chance is high enough that repeated hits are producing visible payoff.
-Until then, boss damage can feel merely average.
+Zealous Shredder starts to feel correct when three things happen together: your Zeal movement becomes reliable, your Fervor stacks stop falling off in every messy fight, and your crit chance is high enough that repeated hits produce visible payoff.
+Until then, boss damage feels merely average.
 That is normal.
 The build earns its reputation in crowded content first and in sustained bossing later.

 On PC and console, put Zeal on your easiest repeated input.
-The build has a reputation for being button-heavy for a reason.
-If Zeal is on an awkward bind, the whole loop feels worse than it should.
-On controller, keep Condemn and Arbiter on inputs you can hit instantly without moving your thumb off your main attack for too long.
-On PC, it helps to review Options → Controls so movement and attack inputs do not fight each other during fast clears.
+The build is button-heavy, and if Zeal is on an awkward bind the whole loop feels worse than it should.
+On controller, keep Condemn and Arbiter Form on inputs you can hit instantly without moving your thumb off your main attack.
+On PC, review Options → Controls so movement and attack inputs do not fight each other during fast clears.

 How to play the rotation once your core kit is online

-The basic loop is simple, but the timing matters.
-Keep your auras active, pull or compress enemies with Condemn, enter your burst window when it matters, then spam Zeal through the pack rather than into the first target you see.
+The loop is simple, but timing matters.
+Keep your auras active, compress enemies with Condemn, enter your burst window when it counts, then spam Zeal through the pack rather than into the first target you see.
 The build loses a lot of value when you attack the edge of a group instead of cutting through the middle.

 Pack clearing rotation